Crime prevention: Application to cybercrimes

-Avoiding disputes and temptations – maintaining positive employee-management relations and increasing awareness of responsible use policy.
+Avoiding disputes and temptations helps with maintaining positive employee-management relations and increasing awareness of responsible use policy.

 Many of these techniques do not require a considerable investment in hi-tech IT skills and knowledge.
 Rather, it is the effective utilization and training of existing personnel that is key.

 It has been suggested that the theory behind situational crime prevention may also be useful in improving information systems (IS) security by decreasing the rewards criminals may expect from a crime.
 SCP theory aims to affect the motivation of criminals by means of environmental and situational changes and is based on three elements: